-Event-driven methods are fairly fast for small particle numbers (N $\approx$ 50 in Wisdom and Tremaine (1988)), but as N increases, the checking of next orbital intersections between all N(N-1)/2 pairs gets excessively slow.
-Also, the inclusion of additional forces besides the central gravity poses problems.
-Therefore, in the self-gravitating case the equations of motions are integrated with small time steps. and the potential intersections during each step are searched only among the neighboring particles.
+the inclusion of additional forces besides the central gravity poses problems.
+Therefore, in the self-gravitating case the equations of motions are integrated with small time steps, and the potential intersections during each step are searched only among the neighboring particles.
 Similar stepwise time integration is advantageous also in the case of high particle density and large N, even if self-gravity is not included.
 Provided that the step size is small, the distances between particles can be expanded as a second-order Taylor polynomial, providing a fast method for constructing a list of potential impacts during the step (Salo, 1991).
 From this list, the impacts during the time step are then executed as in the event-driven method.

 Regardless of the time-advancement method a considerable speedup can be achieved if the number of pairs examined for potential impacts is kept as small as possible.
 This can be done quite efficiently by keeping track of the maximum pre-step separation which has actually led to an impact during previous steps, and by checking in each step only those pairs whose distance does not exceed this maximum, multiplied by some threshold factor.
 This threshold must be chosen in a manner which ensures that no impacts are lost, and it also must be dynamically adjusted as the velocity dispersion of the system evolves.
 A useful trick is to sort the particles according to their radial coordinate and choose first only pairs whose radial distances fall below the threshold.
-In the optimal case, the number of pairs examined is proportional to $\frac{c}{nR}N$ .
-Note that the actual orbital integration needs not to be performed by a Taylor-series: for example in Salo (1995) a fourth order Runge-Kutta integration was utilized, and the impact locations initially estimated by the second-degree polynomial expansion were iteratively improved to correspond to the full accuracy of the integration.
+In the optimal case, the number of pairs examined is proportional to c/(nR)N. Note that the actual orbital integration needs not to be performed by a Taylor series: for example in Salo (1995) a fourth order Runge-Kutta integration was utilized, and the impact locations initially estimated by the second-degree polynomial expansion were iteratively improved to correspond to the full accuracy of the integration.
+See section 1.6 for more detailed considerations of how to speed up various parts of the numerical calculations.

 It must be stressed that it is important to take correctly into account impacts taking place over boundaries of the local calculation region.
 For small calculation regions this fraction can be quite significant, and the omission of such impacts will considerably modify the energy balance, and thus, all steady-state properties of the system.
 Also, if the force method is used, even a single non-detected impact may lead to large injection of energy to the system if it happens to lead to a deep overlap on the next step.
-However, such a situation is easy to detect by monitoring the $\xi{max}$ during the simulation.
+However, such a situation is easy to detect by monitoring the ξ{max} during the simulation.